THIS DATE IN HISTORY: March 30

 Video: Memories: NHL adds WHA clubs, expands to 21 teams

-1989: Mario Lemieux of the Pittsburgh Penguins sets a single-season NHL record with his 13th shorthanded goal, breaking Wayne Gretzky's mark set in 1983-84.
+1989: Mario Lemieux of the Pittsburgh Penguins sets a single-season NHL record with his 13th shorthanded goal, breaking the mark set by Wayne Gretzky in 1983-84.
 It's one of four goals scored by Lemieux in a 9-5 loss to the visiting Hartford Whalers.

 1993: Winnipeg Jets rookie Teemu Selanne becomes the first NHL player to score 20 goals in one month.
 Selanne scores a goal and has two assists in a 5-4 road victory against the Calgary Flames.

-2004: Pat Burns became the ninth NHL coach to win 500 games and Martin Brodeur becomes the eighth goaltender to have 75 career shutouts when the New Jersey Devils defeat the visiting Rangers 5-0.
+2004: Pat Burns became the ninth NHL coach to win 500 games and Martin Brodeur becomes the eighth goaltender in NHL history to have 75 shutouts when the New Jersey Devils defeat the Rangers 5-0 in East Rutherford, New Jersey.